Kapil685838/wingify-exit-intent-popup/README.md

 Make sure all the code is written in vanilla JS (including form validation).

 Note:The code should be written in such a manner that we can execute the code from the browser's developer console on any website. and you can share a single Vanilla JS code by saving the code in a .txt file and sharing it through Google Drive.
 We do not need the HTML code.

+## Topics required
+- exit intent popup
+- Form
+- DOM
+- Cookies
+- jquery

+## Q1.
+For Desktop, create an exit intent popup with the following design.
+Below is the functionality we are expecting:
+On submitting this form:

+- Show error if Email or checkbox value is blank.
+- Successful submission: create cookie & auto close the popup
+- On Closing the popup(whether the form is filled or not) a cookie will be created
+- On refresh: if any of the above-created cookies(i.e. successful submission or close) are present, then exit intent popup should not appear.

+## Q2.
+Make a mobile version of the as shown below.
+The scope will be different here, instead of exit intent the popup should auto appear after 5 seconds.

+**_Please note:_**​ There needs to be created using the developer console of the browser on vwo.com using jQuery, JavaScript and CSS commands.